bfocom/publisher-extra/api-js/bfo-publisher/README.md

 Example (Browser)
 ---

-Non-module use in a browser is shown here - the code does nothing but defines two classes (`Publisher` and `PublisherMessage`).
+Non-module use in a browser is shown here - the code defines two classes (`Publisher` and `PublisherMessage`).
 Any `HTMLDocument` or `XMLDocument` can be specified in a browser as a `content` object for conversion.
 This example shows how to make a button to download the current page as a PDF